-The Lancet JUNE 12, 1999
+The Lancet June 12, 1999

-Effect of Metoprolol CR/XL in Chronic Heart Failure: Metoprolol CR/XL Randomised Intervention Trial in Congestive Heart Failure (MERIT-HF)
+Effect of metoprolol CR/XL in chronic heart failure: Metoprolol CR/XL Randomised Intervention Trial in Congestive Heart Failure (MERIT-HF)

-The MERIT-HF Study Group (Hjalmarson A, et al.)
+MERIT-HF Study Group (Å. Hjalmarson, S. Goldstein, B. Fagerberg, et al.)

 Bottom Line